History of Jerry West in Timeline

 In 1952, Jerry West began attending East Bank High School in East Bank, West Virginia.

-During the summer of 1953, Jerry West grew to 6 ft 0 in (1.83 m) and became the captain of the freshman team at East Bank High School.
+During the summer of 1953, Jerry West grew to 6 ft 0 in (1.83 m) and became the captain of the freshman team.

-In his final collegiate season of 1959-60, Jerry West achieved several career highs, including 29.3 points per game, 134 assists, and 16.5 rebounds per game.
+In 1959, during his final collegiate season, Jerry West enjoyed several career highs, such as scoring 29.3 points per game, a 134 season-assists, 16.5 rebounds per game, and a shooting average of 50.4% from the field, 76.6% from the free throw line.

 In April 1960, Jerry West married his college sweetheart Martha Jane Kane in Morgantown.